INS Tarangini: Service history

 In 2015, Tarangini began an eight-month voyage (4 May – 3 December 2015) to participate in the annual tall ship races and other events at Europe, organised under the aegis of Sail Training International.
 During these eight months, the ship traveled approximately 17,000 miles under sail through the Red Sea, the Mediterranean Sea and the North Sea.
 She visited 17 ports in 14 countries to showcase India to the world, and demonstrate the Indian Navy's global reach.
 The theme for the voyage, codenamed LOKAYAN-15, was chosen as "tacking for a broader reach".
 The tall ship races were conducted primarily off the coast of United Kingdom, Norway, Denmark, Germany and the Netherlands.
 Tarangini also participated in the tall ship race from Kristiansand, Norway to Aalborg, Denmark.
 She also participated in associated sail events such as Sail Rostock, Sail Bremerhaven in Germany and Sail Amsterdam in the Netherlands.

 In 2018, Tarangini sailed for a seven months sailing expedition Lokayan 2018 from 10 April 18 to 30 October, wherein she participated in ‘Three Festival Tall Ships Regatta’ at Bordeaux (France) and thereafter participated in ‘Tall Ships Races Europe 2018’ from Sunderland (UK) to Esbjerg (Denmark) and Stavanger (Norway) to Harlingen (NL).
 The ship sailed with a theme ‘Sailing through Different Oceans…Uniting Nations’, covering a distance of about 22,000 Nm spanning over 15 ports across 13 Countries in 3 Continents showcased India to the World, demonstrating Indian Navy's global reach.
 The ship also sailed for ‘Tall Ships Sail Together’, a joint sailing expedition with her sister ship Sudarshini and Royal Omani Naval Sailing Ship ‘Zinat-al-Bihar’ from Kochi to Muscat as part of 10th anniversary of IONS in November 2018.

 Since commissioning Tarangini has sailed extensively in the oceans of the world, undertaking 16 Sailing Expeditions and travelling over 2,25,000 nmi in the last 22 years.
 Over the years, the ship has undertaken major expeditions such as Circumnavigation Voyage (2003–04), four LOKAYAN voyages (2005, 2007, 2015 and 2018) and IONS Sailing Expedition 2018.
 The ship with this illustrious past, has led by example and still strives to imbibe the spirit of adventure and sailing amongst trainees.

-On 22 November 2024, INS Taringi conducted a joint sailing exercise with the Italian training ship Amerigo Vespucci off the coast of Kochi.
+On 22 November 2024, INS Tarangini conducted a joint sailing exercise with the Italian training ship Amerigo Vespucci off the coast of Kochi.
+She participated at the International Fleet Review 2026 held at Visakapatanam.
+Following her participation she was involved in search and rescue efforts for the crew of IRIS Dena, an Iranian Frigate sunk during the 2026 Iran war off the coast of Sri Lanka.She concluded her SAR efforts on March 6th before joining with the Sri Lankan Navy for joint training.